UofT-DSI/visualization/README.md

 Participants are encouraged to engage actively during the learning module.
 They key to developing the core skills in each learning module is through practice.
 The more participants engage in coding along with the instructional team, and applying the skills in each module, the more likely it is that these skills will solidify.

 ## Schedule
-* TBD: Intro and overview, getting started with matplotlib
+* Class 1: Intro and overview, getting started with matplotlib
-* TBD: Exploring matplotlib, reproducible data visualization
+* Class 2: Exploring matplotlib, reproducible data visualization
-* TBD: Customizing our plots
+* Class 3: Customizing our plots
-* TBD: Choosing the right visualization
+* Class 4: Choosing the right visualization
-* TBD: Subplots and combining visualizations + Accessible data visualization
+* Class 5: Subplots and combining visualizations + Accessible data visualization
+* Class 6: Case Study

 ## Requirements
 * Participants are expected to have completed Shell, Git, and Python learning modules.